thomasdonlon/Empirical_Model_MSP_Spindown_Accels/README.md

 Description of Folders:
 =======================================
-v1: Dataset that was used in Donlon et al. (2025).
+v1: Dataset that was used in the original arXiv posting of Donlon et al. (2025).

 v2: Updated dataset with some minor changes: